 - In anatomy, a nail is defined as a horn-like envelope covering the tips of the fingers and toes in humans, most non-human primates, and a few other mammals.
 Fingernails and toenails are made of a tough protective protein called alpha-keratin, a polymer.
 Alpha-keratin is found in the hooves, claws, and horns of vertebrates.
 The nail functions by protecting the digits and contributing to tactile sensation.

-Your Fingernail condition, shape, and color, can often alert you to underlying health problems.
-Common nail conditions include color changes, pitting, spoon nails, as well as vertical and horizontal fingernail ridges.
+Your Fingernail condition, shape, and color can often alert you to underlying health problems.
+Common conditions include nail color changes, pitting, spoon nails, as well as vertical and horizontal fingernail ridges.

 Small depressions in the nails are common in people with psoriasis - a skin condition that produces scaly patches.
 They may also result from nail injuries.
 Pitting may cause your nails to crumble.
 Pitting is also associated with conditions that can damage your nail's cuticle, such as chronic dermatitis of your fingers or alopecia areata, an autoimmune disease that causes hair loss.

 Ridges can signify a possible infection such as the flu.